taha-kanch/nexus_horizon-assignment/README.md

 ---

 ## 🛠️ Notes
-- Make sure MySQL is running and accessible with the credentials in your `.env` file.
+- Make sure PostgreSQL is running and accessible with the credentials in your `.env` file.
 - The backend must be running before using the frontend.
 - You can add more users/courses in `backend/src/seed.js`.
 - For any issues, check backend logs for errors.